Dates: 23-28 April 2019

-Located on the Baltic Sea in Uppland, Sweden’s capital city of Stockholm is the starting point of this new and exciting tour.
-Mid-April is an excellent time to look for woodpeckers, grouse and owls in the forests of the region, with the possibility of Great Grey, Ural, Tengmalm’s and Eurasian Pygmy Owls, as well as Three-toed Woodpecker, Gyr Falcon and four species of grouse.
+Located on the Baltic Sea in Uppland, Sweden’s capital city of Stockholm is the starting point of this exciting tour.
+Mid-April is an excellent time to look for woodpeckers, grouse and owls in the forests of the region.
+Previous tours have produced Great Grey, Ural, Tengmalm’s and Eurasian Pygmy Owls, as well as Three-toed Woodpecker, Gyr Falcon and four species of grouse.

 We will also visit the mountains of central Sweden, giving a good chance of more northern specialities such as Siberian Tit, Siberian Jay, Northern Hawk Owl and both Willow and Rock Ptarmigan.